Policies and Procedures

 • Aim: To recognize and encourage continuous and outstanding services to the technical activities sponsored and endorsed by the SPCE Technical Committee.

 • Award: This award is given by the SPCE Technical Committee.
-Upon successful nomination and selection, one award is given per year.
+Upon successful nomination and selection, no more than two awards will be given per year.
 The award consists in a plaque.
+The award will be announced and conferred during the IEEE Global Communications (GLOBECOM) conference.

 • Eligibility: Active SPCE members who have made continuous and outstanding contribution to the technical activities sponsored and endorsed by the SPCE Technical Committee.
 An active SPCE member is a member who is eligible to vote for officers as defined by the SPCE bylaws.